-Exercise Science General Physical Education Specializations: Sports Administration Recreation and Leisure Master Teacher of Physical Education Specializations: Pedagogy Special Populations
+Physical Education Exercise Science General Physical Education Sports Administration Specialization Recreation and Leisure Specialization Physical Education Master Teacher

+Pedagogy Emphasis Special Populations Emphasis

 Admission to degree work is contingent on (1) achieving a minimum score of 750 on the verbal and quantitative sections of the Graduate Record Examination, and (2) evaluation of the candidate's undergraduate transcript.
 These criteria are supplemented by a personal statement indicating the student's experiences, plans for the future, and philosophy of physical activity.

-Offered by Department of Health, Physical Education, Recreation and Leisure Studies:
+Offered by Department of Health, P.E., Recreation and Leisure Studies

-Exercise Science Master of Arts in Education Degree
+Physical Education Exercise Science Master of Arts in Education Degree